 Embedded software is becoming more flexible and adaptable, which presents new challenges for management of highly constrained system resources.
-Software dynamic translation (SDT) has been used to enable software malleability at the instruction level for dynamic code optimizers, security checkers, and binary translators.
-This paper studies the feasibility of using SDT to manage program code storage in embedded systems.
-We explore to what extent code compression can be incorporated in a software infrastructure to reduce program storage requirements, while minimally impacting run-time performance and memory resources.
+Software dynamic translation is a technology that has been used to enable software malleability at the instruction level for dynamic code optimizers, security checkers, and binary translators.
+In this paper, we study the feasibility of using software dynamic translation to manage program code storage in embedded systems.
+We explore to what extent code compression can be incorporated in a purely software infrastructure to reduce program storage requirements, while minimally impacting run-time performance and memory resources.
 We describe two approaches for code compression, called full and partial image compression, and evaluate their compression ratios and performance in a software dynamic translation system.
-We demonstrate that code decompression is indeed feasible in a SDT.
+We demonstrate that code decompression is indeed feasible in a software dynamic translator.

-1. Introduction
+1 Introduction

 Embedded software is becoming considerably more flexible and agile with the introduction of techniques for code adaptivity, such as dynamic code optimization, binary translation of one instruction set to another, code partitions, downloadable software and code updates, and remote computation and compilation servers.
 One form of adaptivity controls, manipulates and modifies the dynamic execution of a program with software dynamic translation (SDT).
 Dynamic optimizers, such as Dynamo [1], use SDT as their infrastructure.
-Other systems such as IBM's DAISY and HP's DELI [4] binary translators and the Dynamo/RIO code checker [7] use SDT to enable software adaptivity.
+Other systems such as IBM's DAISY and HP's DELI [4] binary translators and the Dynamo/RIO code security checker [7] use SDT to enable software adaptivity.

-As embedded software has become more adaptive, there has also been a demand for more efficient and resource-aware techniques to meet stringent memory, performance, and energy requirements.
+As embedded software has become more adaptive, there has also been a demand for more efficient and resourceaware techniques to meet stringent memory, performance, and energy requirements.
 One way that these requirements can be balanced is through the use of compiler approaches.
 There have been compiler techniques proposed for managing performance, code size and energy requirements, including optimizations that minimize dynamic power consumption and static leakage, code and data memory footprint sizes, and trade-offs between performance and energy consumption.

 While software adaptivity and resource management have been investigated independently with SDT and compiler techniques, there has been less work on integrating them.
-This paper looks at a specific instance of how to integrate software adaptivity with management of system resources.
-In particular, we investigate how to integrate management of code memory in a software dynamic translator using code compression to reduce an application's external storage footprint.
-The binary is decompressed onthe-fly by SDT as the application executes to ensure that only needed code is fetched and decompressed from external storage.
+In this paper, we look at a specific instance of how to integrate software adaptivity with management of system resources.
+In particular, we investigate how to integrate management of code memory in a software dynamic translator using code compression to reduce an application's code storage and memory footprint.
+The binary is decompressed on-the-fly by SDT as the application executes to ensure that only needed code is decompressed and the code memory footprint is kept small.
 Past approaches incorporated code decompression at the hardware level.
-Such hardware approaches have very good performance because the decompressor can be included in the memory hierarchy off the critical path of instruction fetch.
+Such hardware approaches have very good performance because the decompressor can be incorporated into the memory hierarchy off the critical path of the instruction fetch.